eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/negotiation/contract.negotiation.binding.https.md

 **Response**

 If the message is successfully processed, the [=Provider=] _MUST_ return an HTTP 200 (OK) response.
-The response body is not specified and clients _MUST NOT_ process it.
+The response body is not specified and clients _MAY_ process it.

 ### Contract Negotiation Event Endpoint {#negotiations-providerpid-events-post}